CAPCOM PRO TOUR 2022 OFFICIAL TERMS AND CONDITIONS

 CAPCOM Pro Tour Online Premier Overview

 The CAPCOM Pro Tour (“CPT”) is a series of competitive tournaments held in various regions around the world, using the latest fighting game «STREET FIGHTER V: CHAMPION EDITION» from CAPCOM Co., Ltd. (“CAPCOM”).

-The CPT consists of the following three types of competitions (“CPT Competitions”):
+The CPT consists of the following four types of competitions (“CPT Competitions”):

 - CAPCOM Pro Tour Online Premier（“CPTOnline”）

 CPTOnline is a series of 19 online competitions held in various regions around the world («CPTOnline «).
 CPTOffline is an offline competition held in United States of America (“CPTOffline”) and the winners will be qualified for the CAPCOM CUP IX (subject to exceptions in accordance with these rules).